cloudfoundry/auction/README.md

 - The [Auctioneer](https://github.com/cloudfoundry/auctioneer) is responsible for holding auctions whenever a Task or LongRunningProcess needs to be scheduled.
 - The [Rep](https://github.com/cloudfoundry/rep) represents a Diego Cell in the auction by making bids and, if picked as the winner, running the Task or LongRunningProcess.

-The Auctioneers run on the Diego "Brain" nodes, and there is only ever one active Auctioneer at a time (determined by acquiring a lock in [Consul](https://github.com/cloudfoundry-incubator/consul-release)).
+The Auctioneers run on the Diego "Brain" nodes, and there is only ever one active Auctioneer at a time (determined by acquiring a lock in Locket).
 There is one Rep running on every Diego Cell.

 The Auctioneer communicates with Reps on all Cells when holding an auction.